KARTHIK-PRASANNAKUMAR/KARTHIK-PRASANNAKUMAR/README.md

 <p align="center">

-> ⭐ **"Every dataset tells a story—my goal is to uncover it and turn it into meaningful business value."**
+>  **"Every dataset tells a story,my goal is to uncover it and turn it into meaningful business value."**

 Thanks for stopping by!
 Feel free to explore my projects, connect with me on LinkedIn, or reach out if you'd like to collaborate on data-driven solutions. 🚀
 </p>